angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 ### {{Daze}}

 If you have a land drop available.
-You can use Daze to generate additional mana by playing a *dead* card like Dark Ritual in order to return and Island to enable generation of two blue mana.
+You can use Daze to generate additional mana by playing a *dead* card like Dark Ritual in order to return an Island to enable generation of two blue mana.

 ### {{Lake of the Dead}}